Judge delays trial of 2 ex-cops in Floyd killing until 2023

 Alan Tuerkheimer, a Chicago-based jury consultant, said the reason for the postponement seems like “strange rationale.”
 He said he doesn’t see how a potential juror’s bias would subside with the passage of time.
 He said with effective questioning, “jurors with bias can be weeded out today or tomorrow or in early 2023.”

+Mike Brandt, a Minneapolis defense attorney who has been following the case, said although Cahill’s stated reason for the postponement is to dissipate the case’s notoriety, the decision is also likely pragmatic.
+He said pushing the trial back allows time for Thao and Kueng to be sentenced on their federal convictions first, increasing the likelihood of a plea deal with the state.

+“They may not be on the radar, but in my opinion, this enhances the options for a settlement,” Brandt said.
+He added that once the federal sentences are known, the thinking could be: “If we’re going to be doing this amount of time anyways, and the state agrees to this amount of time, why would we risk going to trial?”

-Chauvin has been in prison since his conviction on the state murder charge, while Thao, Keung and Lane remain free on bail pending their federal sentencings.
+Chauvin has been in prison since his state murder conviction, while Thao, Keung and Lane remain free on bail pending their sentences on federal civil rights convictions.
+No federal sentencing dates have been set, but defense attorneys said in state court last week that they expect them to be in September.
+Chauvin pleaded guilty to a civil rights charge, while the other three went to trial.

 Cahill’s order said he won’t entertain any potential plea agreements from Thao or Kueng until 15 days after their federal sentencings.
 They rejected plea deals from prosecutors earlier.